-Peel corn, rinse, and carefully remove kernels from cob.
+Peel husk off corn, rinse, and carefully remove kernels from cob.

 Make the Sauce

 In a mixing bowl, combine sour cream, 1 Tbsp.
-Parmesan (reserve remaining for corn sauté), oregano, 1 tsp. olive oil, 1 tsp. water, and pinch of salt and pepper.
+Parmesan (reserve remaining for corn sauté), oregano, 1 tsp. olive oil, 1 tsp. water, and a pinch of salt and pepper.
+Set aside.

-Place ciabatta halves on one side of prepared baking sheet.
+Place ciabatta halves on one side of prepared baking sheet, cut side up.
 Top with half the garlic (reserve remaining for corn sauté) and 2 tsp. olive oil.
+Set aside.

 Cook the Steaks

 Place a medium non-stick pan over medium-high heat.
 Add 2 tsp. olive oil and steaks to hot pan.
-Cook until browned, 2-3 minutes per side.
+Sear until browned, 2-3 minutes per side.

 Wipe pan clean and reserve.